vietmap-company/vietmap-gl-react-native/docs/GettingStarted.md

 # Getting Started

-Congratulations, you successfully installed maplibre-react-native! 🎉 This quickstart guide provides a zero-to-map intro, and from there you can check out the [examples](/example) folder if you want to jump in the deep end.
+Congratulations, you successfully installed vietmap-gl-react-native! 🎉 This quickstart guide provides a zero-to-map intro, and from there you can check out the [examples](/example) folder if you want to jump in the deep end.